-1. Your circle should include people who are willing to be brutally honest and constructively critical – I think that this is the MOST IMPORTANT characteristic for those in your inner circle.
-If your inner circle is full of those who will not be honest with you then it isn’t helpful.
-However, if those people cannot provide their criticisms in a way that is constructive or productive then their words will just be hurtful to you and likely destroy any forward momentum.
+I think that this is the MOST IMPORTANT characteristic of those in your inner circle.
+If your inner circle is full of people who will not be honest with you then your circle isn’t helpful.
+However, if those people cannot provide their criticisms in a way that is constructive or productive then their words will just be hurtful and likely destroy any forward momentum.

-2. Your circle should be people who can also celebrate you – Your circle must have those that are willing to be with you in the lows but also able to celebrate with you during the highs, even if they may not be experiencing a high in their life at the same time (this is critical and DIFFICULT).
+Your circle must include people who are willing to be with you in the lows but also able to celebrate with you during the highs, even if they may not be experiencing a high in their life at the same time (this is critical and DIFFICULT).
 If this steps on your toes perhaps this is an area that you may want to consider working on as well.

 At the end of the day, despite the importance of a circle of trust, you have to own your decisions and make choices that you can stand behind.
 You are truly an expert on you.
 However, having a circle of trust can make some of the things in this life just a bit easier to bear.

 First of all, we have been asked to transition our ENTIRE lives in the span of a day or two.
 We all used to have responsibilities in our day that took us out of our home.
 Now many of us work from home, shop from home, teach our children from home.
 We have non-existent social lives.